-You do not pay a separate monthly plan premium for Align Thrive (HMO I-SNP).
+As a member of our plan, you pay a monthly plan premium.
+For 2023, the monthly premium for Align Thrive (HMO I-SNP) is \$32.70.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums